Hortencio Pereira: Scripting and directing

-Singing and Song-writing
+Singing and song-writing

 Hortencio has composed over 500 songs which were sung either by himself or someone else. almost all of his lyrics were based on Morals.
 He composed and sang most of the opening songs for some of the most notable directors, including C. Alvares, Bab Peter, Prem Kumar, Mendes Brothers etc. Melody King of Goa, Late.
 Alfred Rose sang the song "Khotte Vis", in the audio cassette "Bapaiche Tyag", even though he would only sing his own composition.
 Hortencio gave the seconds for the same.
 He has also staged Musical Shows as well as performed in Musical Shows of Late.
 Chris Perry, Late.
 Alfred Rose, Aniceto, Soccoro de St. Cruz, Anthony San, Wilmix-Sharon, Mil-Mel-Nel, Late.
 Ulhas Buyao etc. he was also a regular performer for Neves Olieveiro's Orchestra, held in Mumbai, with Goa's Nightingale, Lorna.

 During his College days, Hortencio won the best Poet Award (English) for 2 consecutive years from 1972 to 1973.
 He has produced 10 audio albums namely, "Avoicho Mog", "Sovostkaiechim Lharam", "Rochnar", "Khobrank Lagon", Bapaiche Tyag", "Mondir", "Kantteancho Mukutt", "Alvito D'cunha", "Kumaricho King" & "Avoicho Mog (Re-Release) ".
 Some of his most famous songs include "Very Good, Very Good" and "Xezari" which were originally written by Late.
 Domnic Vaz, but was improvised by Hortencio.
 As per sources close to Hortencio, he was the writer behind Chris Perry's famous song, "Kontrad Sansnacho".
 Sources claimed that the music was composed by Late.
 Chris Perry and the lyrics were written by Hortencio for which he was paid the required royalty.
 Hortencio has never confirmed the same, nor he has ever commented on it.
 In 2018, Hortencio composed the song "Nokre Tuje", which was sung by Shine on Duo.
 As of 2019, Hortencio was set to release his 11th Audio album, which will include 12 Tracks in 3 different languages (English, Konkanni and Hindi).
 All the lyrics will be written by Hortencio.
 He is also one of the few Artiste to have performed in every Orchestra Group.

 Controversies

-Church Conflicts
+Church conflicts

-Hortencio sparked controversy in his village of Curchorem when he openly sang about the church conflicts which was one of the most sensitive topics during the time. one night, after a football game, Hortencio was followed by two locals on his way home, who wanted to confront him.
-However, he realized what was happening and quickly drove to his relatives house nearby.
+Pereira sparked controversy in his village of Curchorem when he openly sang about church conflicts, which was one of the most sensitive topics during that time.
+One night, after a football game, Pereira was followed by two locals on his way home who wanted to confront him.
+However, he realized what was happening and quickly drove to his relative's house nearby.